klaudiagu1103/Interface_Design_Rocky/README.md

 ### Get it running

+#### Caution: The file that is run on the Arudino IDE is the "CapacitiveSensorBeatSteps_final" - Every other .ino files in this repository are  previous versions of our testing phases saved for documentation purposes.

 A step by step series of examples that tell you how to get a development env running.

 This is the command to start your server (automatic ).
 Type this in the terminal of this backend repository.